hasib824/Naptune_story_and_lullaby/README.md

 ## Overview

 **Naptune** is a production-ready Android application that helps children fall asleep with soothing lullabies and bedtime stories. **Lullabies can be downloaded for offline playback**, while **stories are streamed online** for the best experience.
-Built with modern Android development practices, this project demonstrates expertise in Clean Architecture, MVI pattern, and comprehensive feature implementation including offline support, multi-language localization, and monetization.
+Built with modern Android development practices following **SOLID principles**, this project demonstrates expertise in Clean Architecture, MVI pattern, and comprehensive feature implementation including offline support, multi-language localization, and monetization.

 ---